qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/README.md

 See it in action: http://new.qgis.org/html/en (to be moved)

+qgis-style.css is based on Less (see http://lesscss.org/ )

-To make changes to CSS
+To make changes to CSS on MacOsx

     download / install / open Less app (http://incident57.com/less/)
     in Finder navigate to themes/qgis-theme/static/